-The Accelerated Dual-Degree BS in Health Science Studies/Master of Social Work (3+2) program is designed for students entering the School of Health Sciences who have an interest in health care and want to pursue a career in the field of social work.
-Upon admission, students choosing this 3+2 program are assigned to academic advisers who will assist them in designing a customized program to meet their career goals.
+The Accelerated Dual-Degree BS in Health Science Studies to Master of Social Work (3+2) program is designed for students entering the School of Health Sciences who have an interest in healthcare and want to pursue a career in the field of social work and mental health.
+Upon admission, students choosing this 3+2 program are assigned to academic advisers who design a customized program to meet the career goals of students.

 The Quinnipiac University MSW program prepares social workers for specialized practice in health and mental health.
-Our curriculum emphasizes interprofessional education to familiarize you with a team-based health care approach while also giving you the freedom to tailor your degree to your specialty.
-The MSW program prepares you for social work licensure and gives you the tools you need to provide patients/clients with counseling, crisis intervention and access to social welfare and community resources.
+The curriculum emphasizes interprofessional education to familiarize students with a team-based health and mental health care approach.
+The MSW program equips students to provide clients with clinical social work skills, including counseling, crisis intervention and trauma-informed treatments, as well as access to social welfare and community resources.
+Students are prepared for social work licensure as part of the MSW coursework.
+Graduates of this MSW program meet eligibility requirements for both the LMSW and the LCSW.

-Social work is one of the fastest-growing occupations in the United States.
-As social workers, graduating students enter a broad range of high-demand fields.
-Hospitals, rehabilitation facilities, mental health clinics, schools and health departments all rely on social workers to treat veterans with PTSD, neglected children, people with chronic illnesses and many others.
-You will act as a crucial link between patients/clients and other professionals, ensuring that people receive critical health and mental health care.
+Social work is the major provider of mental health care and one of the fastest-growing occupations in the United States.
+Graduates of this MSW program enter a broad range of high-demand fields.
+Hospitals, rehabilitation facilities, mental health clinics, schools, health departments, and social welfare, criminal justice and community organizations rely on social workers to provide health and mental health care to a wide variety of clients.
+These include treating persons with trauma, such as veterans with PTSD; people with chronic illnesses; and many others.
+Social workers are also a crucial link between patients/clients and other healthcare professionals, ensuring that people receive critical health and mental health care.

-Through this Accelerated Dual-Degree BS/MSW (3+2) program, you will complete both your bachelor's degree and your Master of Social Work in just 5 years.
+Through this Accelerated Dual-Degree BS/MSW (3+2) program, students complete both their bachelor's degree and their Master of Social Work in just 5 years.

 Accelerated Dual-Degree BS/MSW Program of Study